 A mellow yoga room is the best place to meditate or practice mindfulness.
 A meditation pillow should be comfortable and inviting but not too big and not too small but just right.
 And add some extra pillows in to enjoy the space comfortably even when you’re not meditating and to draw you there.

 What is the best color for a Yin yoga room

 Choosing a color for a yoga room isn’t as easy as it sounds.
 Certain colors subconsciously trigger senses, which could be another way of distracting you from what you’re doing.
 Various shades of purple and light pink are popular shades for a yoga room.
 These are also emotionally neutral colors to use that is recommended by yoga experts all over the world.
 But really, whatever colors soothe you the most are the most ideal for you.

-Yin yoga teacher training for the ultimate manifestation of Zen
+Yin yoga for the ultimate manifestation of Zen

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small percentage should you decide to purchase after reading our content.
 Thank you for enabling us to exist!